INWR 2022 Driver's Education Program

 - Be used in conjunction with a seat that has the supplied routing holes for the shoulder and antisubmarine belts.

 - Have the shoulder straps mounted in an approved manner consistent with the manufacturer’s instructions.

-- The participant should BE AWARE that the addition of such a seat and harness system results in the occupant being fastened upright in the vehicle.
+- The participant should be aware the addition of such a seat and harness system results in the occupant being fastened upright in the vehicle.
 Therefore, in order to have a COMPLETE SYSTEM, a properly padded roll bar or roll cage is recommended, and an approved head and neck restraint device is required.
-A head and neck restraint device certified as meeting the standards of either SFI 38.1 or FIA 8858 or its successor is required.
+The head and neck restraint device must be certified to either SFI 38.1 or FIA 8858 or successor standards.
 The use of such a harness system without roll protection and a head and neck restraint device may result in an unsafe environment and is not a COMPLETE SYSTEM.
 Roll bars or cages and their installation must meet PCA Club Racing Standards.

 When using a head and neck restraint device, it is recommended that one follow the SFI Recertification process for the head and neck restraint device.
 The instructions for this can be found on the device.
 Additionally, it is recommended that the straps be replaced every five years.